sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 !SLIDE small transition=scrollLeft
 # Session

-* A session is in charge of restoring and saving objects through the persistence layer.
+* A session is in charge of restoring and saving objects to a `Store`.
 * Every modifications within a session **block** is saved.
 * Everything is saved only once.
 * <span class="red">It's the only way to save an object</span>